-Starting a new business is like raising a child: it requires learning in order to achieve growth and development.
-If you are a business owner — or a parent — you probably get what I mean.
-Here’s the difference: children will grow up regardless of what is invested in them – it’s the parent’s objective to provide them with the tools to ensure that they grow into productive adults, but no matter what, they will grow up.
-A small business, however, will only grow if we give it appropriate attention and invest into it at the right points in time – otherwise, it will never mature.
+Starting a new business is like raising a child — it requires learning in order to achieve growth and development.
+If you are a business owner, or parent, you probably understand the connection.
+But there’s one fundamental difference: children will grow up regardless of what is invested in them, and it’s up to the parent to provide them with the tools to ensure that they grow into productive adults.
+A small business, however, will only grow with the appropriate attention and investment.
+Otherwise, it will never mature.

-Smaller retailers have traditionally had a hold over their neighbourhoods, they were once the only ones able to offer a personal service and to create a one-to-one relationship with their ‘neighbor-clients’; however, the retail landscape is changing.
-Larger stores see the value and increasing focus on the personalized shopping experience and are attempting to move into the space previously reserved for local neighbourhood stores.
-When it comes to investment resources – big corporations have the upper hand; their structure and size allows for them to use new technologies to transform the shopping experience of their visitors.
-They can invest time and money to collect data from theirs shoppers, to segment them into profiles and to offer tailored products and experiences based in their past behavior and purchases.
-New technology is allowing these larger chains to get control of their extensive mailing list of clients, to create a dialogue with them, to engage and to offer their products and services offline and online, at the same time, crossing experiences between channels.
+Smaller retailers have traditionally been able to offer a personal service and to create a one-to-one relationship with their customers.
+However, the retail landscape is changing.
+Larger stores see the value of this and have invested in offering a more personalised shopping experience in an attempt to move into space previously reserved for only local businesses.
+And when it comes to resources, corporations have the upper hand in terms of structure and size, which enables them to adopt new technologies to transform the shopping experience of their visitors.
+They can invest time and money to collect data from their shoppers, segment them into profiles and to offer tailored products and experiences based on shopping behavior and history.
+New technology is allowing these larger chains to get control of their extensive customer data in order to offer new products and services offline and online.

 Certain retailers like Bornísimo, in Barcelona, have felt the need of enter in the tech world.
 The store is two years old, and they have already opened their eCommerce.
 Melina, the founder of the business, told FA RETAIL team, that her main clients are tourists and in order to keep these clients involved with the brand following their in-store visit, she took the step into digital sales.
-According to Melina, online sales still represent a very small portion of their total sales (around 5%), but believes this is because she has not yet invested in a full digital marketing plan.
-Her offline and online retail management systems are not yet connected — something she intends to change very soon.
-She knows that it will be much easier and more convenient to have just one system for stock and sales control, entirely integrating the physical and online store.
+According to Melina, it will be much easier and more convenient to have just one system for stock and sales control, entirely integrating her in-store and online stores.
 She knows where she’s currently lacking and where she intends to go – although she has already been collecting customer information, she needs to find a better way for her brand to approach them.

 Bornísimo owner Melina